 Main Cabin Extra

-Located in prime areas of the main cabin, Main Cabin Extra seats receive 3-6 inches of additional legroom.
+Located in prime areas of the main cabin, Main Cabin Extra seats receive 3 to 6 inches of additional legroom.
 These seats are in the bulkhead, the first few rows of the plane, or in exit rows.
 In addition to extra legroom, Main Cabin Extra customers receive free alcoholic beverages.

 Preferred seats don’t receive any extra legroom, but they are in better locations of the Main Cabin that are closer to the front of the plane, allowing you to access your seat quicker when boarding and exit more quickly when getting off.